qeeqbox/data-classification/README.md

 - Intelligence reports

 #### Sensitive
-Disclosure of it would cause limited damage to national security
+Data is not classified and disclosure of it would cause limited damage to national security
+- For Official Use Only (FOUO)
+- Limited Official Use (LOU)
+- Official Use Only (OUO)

 #### Unclassified
 Data is not classified and non-sensitive